John C. Munro Hamilton International Airport: Passenger

 Hamilton has experienced significant volatility in its passenger traffic numbers.
 The airport met its peak at 1,041,204 passengers in 2003, when it was a hub for WestJet for a year before moving operations to Toronto-Pearson.
 Between 2016 and 2019, passenger numbers again increased close to a million passengers as more low-cost carriers began service at the airport.
 Passenger numbers sharply declined in 2020 after the onset of the COVID-19 pandemic.

 Cargo

 Annual cargo tonnage in metric tonnes.

 With about 25% of the annual cargo tonnage of Canada's busiest cargo airport Toronto-Pearson, Hamilton is a major Canadian cargo airport.
 It has consistently ranked as the third or fourth busiest cargo airport in Canada over the last decade behind only Toronto-Pearson, Vancouver and, since 2017, Montréal–Trudeau.
 With around 70% of Hamilton's cargo tonnage being domestic cargo it has consistently ranked as the third busiest domestic cargo airport in Canada behind Vancouver and Toronto.
 Amazon, DHL, Purolator, and UPS operate major shipping centres within or next to the airport.

-Access

-The airport is located near Highway 6, which provides access to Hamilton International Airport via Highway 403.